RachWalm/spelling-game/README.md

 choose showModal() not just show() so that the rest of the page becomes inert. when testing re-watch the video so that you can test all the features of dialogue click to close dialogue by button or escape

+bug : double listening of handle event where it was in the input HTML and again in the JS